osm-search/Nominatim/docs/admin/Faq.md

    CONTEXT: PL/pgSQL function make_standard_name(text) line 5 at assignment]
 ```

-The Postgresql database, i.e. user postgres, needs to have access to that file.
+The PostgreSQL database, i.e. user `postgres`, needs to have access to that file.

 The permission need to be read & executable by everybody, e.g.